Disease Guide ·Allergies ·2026

 Cost vs Deductible

-At $500-$3,000+/year, allergy treatment regularly exceeds annual deductibles.
-This is one condition where insurance consistently pays back more than you put in — if your dog is enrolled before symptoms start.
-Apoquel and Cytopoint prescriptions alone can justify premiums.
+At $500-$3,000+/year, treatment exceeds annual deductibles.
+Insurance pays back far more than premiums if enrolled before symptoms.
+Apoquel and Cytopoint alone justify premiums.

 Red flag · Exclusion